doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 How costly a flush operation is, mainly depends on two factors:

--  The size of the DocumentManager's current UnitOfWork.
+*  The size of the document manager's current Unit of Work;
--  The configured change tracking policies
+*  The configured change tracking policies

-You can get the size of a UnitOfWork as follows:
+You can get the size of a Unit of Work as follows:

 .. code-block:: php